Priyanshu-001/smart-contracts-portfolio/README.md

-## Note
+## About
+Project contains few smart contracts connected with react frontend that allows user to load and deploy contracts on test networks.
-This project was made for learning/testing purposes only. without any other intention.
+This project was made for learning/testing purposes only, please do not deploy on mainet.
+Requires metamask.

+## Current Contracts
+* loto
+  *   Manager deploys lotto contract
+  *   sets ticket prize, min tickets, fees
+  *   The contract pool must reach target prize pool for the manager to draw and recieve fees
+  *   Participants can buy and ask for refund anytime before results are announced

 ## Available Scripts